dlang-community/D-YAML/README.rst

 * Supports all YAML 1.1 constructs.
 All examples from the YAML 1.1 specification are parsed correctly.
 * Reads from and writes from/to YAML files or in-memory buffers.
 * UTF-8, UTF-16 and UTF-32 encodings are supported, both big and little endian
   (plain ASCII also works as it is a subset of UTF-8).
 * Support for both block (Python-like, based on indentation) and flow (JSON-like, based on bracing) constructs.
 * Support for YAML anchors and aliases.
 * Support for default values in mappings.
 * Support for custom tags (data types), and implicit tag resolution for custom scalar tags.
 * All tags (data types) described at http://yaml.org/type/ are supported, with the exception of ``tag:yaml.org,2002:yaml``, which is used to represent YAML code in YAML.
 * Remembers YAML style information between loading and dumping if possible.
+* Reuses input memory and uses slices to minimize memory allocations.
 * There is no support for recursive data structures.
   There are no plans to implement this at the moment.